-Description: This project will remove six buildings (39, 40, 41, 42, 43, and 45), construct aircraft hangars,
+Description: This project will remove six buildings (39, 40, 41, 42, 43, and 45), construct aircraft hangars, expand the aircraft parking apron, install an updated fuel facility, and develop auto parking and related access.

 Apron Maintenance

 Description: This project consists of routine maintenance on the Air Wilmington Apron.